Pruthvik-Machhi/Product-guide/Readme.md

 - **Conversational Chatbot**:
    - A fully conversational chatbot was developed to handle dynamic queries from users.
    - The chatbot seamlessly integrates RAG to retrieve and generate responses, providing personalized assistance and enhancing user engagement.

 ---
-Here’s the updated README with the instructions for Docker installation and creating/running the Docker image locally:

----